More Than 4490 Users Love PrepAI

 Access to Study Material

 Another advantage of eLearning is access to study material.
 Teachers don’t have to worry about the lack of enough material for every student.
 Students don’t have to wait for libraries to provide the relevant textbooks.
 Many educational institutions nowadays are converting physical textbooks to digital copies and uploading them for students to download for free.
+Moreover, the Indian government has created a project, One Nation One Subscription, where students, academics, researchers, etc., can access millions of digital materials for free through a single subscription account.

 What are the Disadvantages of eLearning?